 Mr. Daal holds a Bachelor of Commerce degree from Wilfrid Laurier University and a Master of Business Administration degree from European University.
-He currently serves on the board of REALPAC, Parkbridge Lifestyle Communities Inc. as well as the Faculty Advisory Board of UBC's Sauder School of Business.
+He currently serves on the board Parkbridge Management LP.

 Fern Grodner - Trustee of Granite REIT; Director of Granite GP